tuck-ab/ruck_and_roll/README.md

-# Predicting head injuries in rugby using video analysis and machine learning
+# Automatic Detection and Recording of Key Events in Rugby Games

 ## Members